jeramie-santos/jeramie-santos/README.md

 I enjoy understanding how things work and translating that into code.

-My current stack includes React, Javascript, Tailwind CSS.
-I'm also planning to revisit Java and Spring Boot.
+My current stack includes React, Javascript, Tailwind CSS, Express, Node.js.

 You can reach me at: